Community Award Descriptions

 Distinguished Performing Arts Leadership

-To serve its mission, a non-profit performing arts organization requires a leader with skills in fundraising, marketing, governance, and programming.
-The Performing Arts Leadership Star Award celebrates an individual organization’s leadership role who has made a significant impact on the performing arts on behalf their organization with an impact on the broader community.
+To serve its mission, a non-profit performing arts organization requires a leader with skills in management, fundraising, marketing, governance, and programming.
+The Performing Arts Leadership Star Award celebrates an individual organization’s leadership role who has made a significant impact on the performing arts on behalf of their organization with an impact on the broader community.

 Distinguished Performing Arts Organization